What if I told you it took me 25+ failed interviews and 2+ stressful months to secure my first product management job?

 I couldn't clear even one of the interviews on Day 1.

-I started questioning my abilities, battling impostor syndrome, and was trapped in a cycle of self-doubt.
+The weight of each rejection letter, the self-doubt that crept in with every missed opportunity, and the emotional roller coaster of hope and disappointment was a journey that tested my resilience to the core.
+I started questioning my abilities, battling impostor syndrome, and felt trapped in a cycle of self-doubt.
 It took a few days to break free from feeling like a failure and summon the strength to understand what went wrong.

 The Mistakes: